In Search Of Yummy-ness

 On my recent trip to Mexico, I tried freshly made pico de gallo for the first time ever and fell in love with the bright flavours.

-My easy pico de gallo recipe requires throwing a handful of ingredients into a large bowl and stirring.
+This easy pico de gallo recipe requires throwing a handful of diced ingredients into a large bowl and stirring.
 That's it!

-The hardest part of the recipe is the chopping, which honestly doesn't take long and if your pieces aren't all the same size, it doesn't matter.
+The hardest part of the recipe is cutting up the vegetables, which really doesn't take that long, and if your pieces aren't all the same size, it doesn't matter.
 It will still be delicious and full of fresh flavour!

 pico de gallo salsa in a serving dish with tortilla chips

-The snack bar at the resort served their pico de gallo with tortilla chips and guacamole, but I've found that it's also tasty with tacos, quesadillas, burritos (can you tell I love Mexican food?) or used as a topping for fish, chicken or steak.
+The snack bar at the resort served their pico de gallo with tortilla chips and guacamole, but I've found that it's also tasty with tacos, quesadillas, burritos or used as a topping for fish, chicken or steak.

 Taking the seeds out of Campari tomatoes | InSearchOfYummyness.com